influxdata/docs-v2/content/influxdb/cloud-iox/visualize-data/grafana.md

 influxdb/cloud-iox/tags: [visualization]
 ---

-Use [Grafana](https://grafana.com/) to query and visualize an InfluxDB bucket backed by InfluxDB IOx.
+Use [Grafana](https://grafana.com/) to query and visualize data stored in an InfluxDB bucket backed by InfluxDB IOx.

 > [Grafana] enables you to query, visualize, alert on, and explore your metrics,
 > logs, and traces wherever they are stored.